Learning Important Features Through Propagating Activation Differences: The DeepLIFT Method

 i.e. references for all neurons can be found by choosing a reference input and propagating activations through the net.

 The choice of a reference input is critical for obtaining insightful results from DeepLIFT.
 In practice, choosing a good reference would rely on domain-specific knowledge, and in some cases it may be best to compute DeepLIFT scores against multiple different references.
 As a guiding principle, we can ask ourselves ``what am I interested in measuring differences against?''.
 For MNIST, we use a reference input of all-zeros as this is the background of the images.
-For the binary classification tasks on DNA sequence inputs (strings over the alphabet \{A,C,G,T\}), we obtain sensible results using either a reference input containing the expected frequencies of ACGT in the background (\textbf{Fig. 5}), or by averaging the results over multiple reference inputs for each sequence that are generated by shuffling each original sequence (\textbf{Appendix J}).
+For the binary classification tasks on DNA sequence inputs (strings over the alphabet \{A,C,G,T\}), we obtained sensible results using either a reference input containing the expected frequencies of ACGT in the background (\textbf{Fig. 5}), or by averaging the results over multiple reference inputs for each sequence that are generated by shuffling each original sequence (\textbf{Appendix J}).
+For CIFAR10 data, we found that using a blurred version of the original image as the reference highlighted outlines of key objects, while an all-zeros reference highlighted hard-to-interpret pixels in the background (\textbf{Appendix L}).

 It is important to note that gradient$\times$input implicitly uses a reference of all-zeros (it is equivalent to a first-order Taylor approximation of gradient$\times$$\Delta$input where $\Delta$ is measured w.r.t. an input of zeros).
 Similary, integrated gradients (\textbf{Section 2.2.3}) requires the user to specify a starting point for the integral, which is conceptually similar to specifying a reference for DeepLIFT.
 While Guided Backprop and pure gradients don't use a reference, we argue that this is a limitation as these methods only describe the local behaviour of the output at the specific input value, without considering how the output behaves over a range of inputs.